How Long Do Solar Panels Last? (And How to Extend Their Life)

 Maintenance Practices for Maximum Output

 While the biggest factor in cloudy-day performance is outside of your control, a few simple maintenance practices can ensure your system is always operating at its best.
-Proactive care is key to getting the most out of your solar investment, especially in climates with variable weather.
+Proactive care is key to getting the most out of your system’s energy output, especially in climates with variable weather.

 - Regularly Clean Panel Surfaces A surprising amount of power can be lost to dirt, dust, pollen, and bird droppings.
 This buildup is particularly detrimental on cloudy days because it blocks the very diffuse light your panels rely on.
 While rain can help, it’s not a substitute for a thorough cleaning.
 Experts recommend periodically cleaning your panels with a hose to ensure their surface is clear and ready to absorb every bit of available light.